amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 The best thing about vim are its shortcuts.

-Warning: vim is case-sensitive, meaning it interprets the same letter as two different commands based on upper or lower casing.
+**Warning:** Vim is case-sensitive, meaning it interprets the same letter as two different commands based on upper or lower casing.

 ### Navigation
 While navigation using the directional cursor keys or mouse is supported, it is recommended to use the following letter keys for quicker access to keyboard-based shortcuts: